cyrilwanner/next-optimized-images/README.md

 Type: `object`<br>
 Default: `{}`

-[imagemin-webp](https://github.com/imagemin/imagemin-webp) is used for converting images to webp.
+[imagemin-webp](https://github.com/imagemin/imagemin-webp) is used for optimizing webp images and converting other formats to webp.
 You can specify the options for it here.
 The default options of `imagemin-webp` are used if you omit this option.

+If you don't want next-optimized-images to handle webp images (because you have another one), you can set this value to `false`.

+If you want webp images to be handled but _not_ optimized, you can set this value to `null`.

 ## Example